dannybrian/eventpresent/README.md

 * Node-RED, which contain all the (minimal) backend logic for messages and message routing.

+## Setup

 To get things running, you need to install nginx, Mosquitto, yarn, NodeJS, and Node-RED.
 Do an `npm install` in the server dir.
 And really, that's all.
 See the `start.sh` script to get rolling.

 The admin app prompts for a password, which needs to match the `adminapp` Mosquitto password, which you need to set using `mosquitto_passwd`.
 You also need to make sure the passwords match for the `adminred` user — setting it via the Mosquitto pwfile and also in the node-red flows.
 When deploying, change the password in Node-RED (the config is shared between nodes) and then via `mosquitto_passwd servers/mosquitto.pwfile USERNAME` for `adminred`, `adminapp`, and `big`; then match the passwords to `web/admin/index.html` and `web/big/index.html`.

 There are a bunch of tests at `web/admin/test.html`.
 Also, all vanilla JS.

-From that point, everything is driven via the presentation "script" in `web/admin/index.html`.
-I need to move that to a separate script.
+From that point, everything is driven via the presentation "script" in `web/admin/index.js`.
+(TODO: move that to its own file.)
 The admin app sends events to Mosquitto, and from there they get routed to audience and big screen.

+## Build

-Lastly, use `yarn parcel web/index.html` to serve a build, and `yarn parcel build web/index.html` to built to `./dist`.
+Use `yarn parcel src/index.html` to serve a build, and `yarn parcel build --dist-dir web/ src/index.html` to build to `web/index.html`.
+The other apps (`big/` and `admin/`) aren't built, and don't need to be.

 ## Tips